ASelviyan/Super-Hero/README.md

 - As a user, I want sign up so that i can create an account
 - As a user, I want to press on a spacific hero so that i can look at the details about that hero
 - As a user, I want press on a the My teams button so that i can look at my teams
-- As a user, I want to press on the add button(forgot to add in the frame work) in the details page so that i can add it to my team
+- As a user, I want to press on the add button in the details page so that i can add it to my team
-- As a user, I want to press on the list of heros button to look at all the heros
 - As a user, I want be able to search for a spacific hero so that i can find the hero i want
 - As a user, I want to press on the logout button so that i can log out
 - As a user, I want to press hte delete button in the teams page to remove a hero from the team so that i can edit my team

-## MVP goals
+## Completed
 - login:
 - logout
 - sign up: create new user